Sophisticated, trend-driven neighborhood and iconic cherry-blossom viewing spot

-Nakameguro is a quick five-minute jump from Shibuya by train.
+Nakameguro is a quick 5-minute journey from Shibuya by train.

-Take the Tokyu-Toyoko Line, just one stop from Shibuya on the train bound for Moto-Chukagai.
+Take the Tokyu-Toyoko Line, just one stop from Shibuya on the train bound for Motomachi-Chukagai.
 Nakameguro Station is also a stop on the Hibiya subway line.
-Or you can catch the number 41 bus from Shibuya.
-From Nakameguro Station, the gorgeous river path is just across the street.
+Or, you can catch the number 41 bus from Shibuya.
+From Nakameguro Station, the gorgeous path along the Meguro River is just across the street.

 Ring in spring

 The charm of the river walk is amplified tenfold in spring when the cherry trees bloom.
-Nearly every tree along the riverside will explode with cherry blossoms that form a tunnel of flowers over the river, and the mood is definitely celebratory.
-It's one of the best places in Tokyo for flower viewing, note it's also one of the most crowded.
+Nearly every tree along the riverside explodes with cherry blossoms, forming a tunnel of flowers over the river.
+The mood is definitely celebratory, but while the river is considered one of the best places in Tokyo for flower viewing, note it's also one of the most crowded.

 In the evening Nakameguro kicks its spring celebration into high gear.
 Lanterns illuminate the trees, and the entire stretch of the river becomes lively with festival cheer.
 Grab some street food, a sudsy beer and mingle with fellow visitors at one of Tokyo's most famous sakura-viewing hotspots.
 If the crowds become too much, escape to one of the many side streets for an artisanal coffee or craft beer.